IBM-Cloud/terraform-provider-ibm/website/docs/r/dl_provider_gateway.html.markdown

   Manages IBM Direct Link Provider Gateway.
 ---

-# `ibm_dl_provider_gateway`
+# ibm_dl_provider_gateway

 Create, update, or delete a Direct Link Provider Gateway by using the Direct Link Provider Gateway resource.
-For more information, refer to [about Direct Link](https://cloud.ibm.com/docs/dl?topic=dl-dl-about#use-case-connect).
+For more information, about Direct Link Provider Gateway, see [about Direct Link](https://cloud.ibm.com/docs/dl?topic=dl-dl-about#use-case-connect).

 ## Example usage to create Direct Link of dedicated type